Quantitative comparative linguistics: Maximum parsimony and maximum compatibility

 These two methods are similar but the maximum parsimony method's objective is to find the tree (or network) in which the minimum number of evolutionary changes occurs.
 In some implementations the characters can be given weights and then the objective is to minimise the total weighted sum of the changes.
 The analysis produces unrooted trees unless an outgroup is used or directed characters.
 Heuristics are used to find the best tree but optimisation is not guaranteed.
 The method is often implemented using the programs PAUP or TNT.

 Maximum compatibility also uses characters, with the objective of finding the tree on which the maximum number of characters evolve without homoplasy.
 Again the characters can be weighted and when this occurs the objective is to maximise the sum of the weights of compatible characters.
 It also produces unrooted trees unless additional information is incorporated.
 There are no readily available heuristics available that are accurate with large databases.
 This method has only been used by Ringe's group.

-In these two methods there are often several trees found with the same score so the usual practice is to find a consensus tree via an algorithm.
-A majority consensus has bipartitions in more than half of the input trees while a greedy consensus adds bipartitions to the majority tree.
-The strict consensus tree is the least resolved and contains those splits that are in every tree.

-Bootstrapping (a statistical resampling strategy) is used to provide branch support values.
-The technique randomly picks characters from the input data matrix and then the same analysis is used.
-The support value is the fraction of the runs with that bipartition in the observed tree.
-However, bootstrapping is very time consuming.